 JNL states, “Justice and equity dictate that Jackson should not be subjected to disputes between the defendant parties and competing claims when it has received a non-substantiated claim for entitlement to the Death Benefit Proceeds by a trust that has yet to be located, nor a copy of which produced.”
 Here we see that as they were unable to produce satisfactory evidence to Petitioner and Petitioner’s children counsel showing a clear path to the beneficial interest, they too could not prove their claims to the carrier to claim the benefits.

 That only after receiving said lawsuit from JNL was Petitioner informed about the case filed by Tescher & Spallina, Spallina, Ted, Pamela, David and Adam Simon.
-This is new prima facie evidence of a breach of Fiduciary duty and law by the Personal Representatives and Ted, representing possible further fraud on the beneficiaries, fraud on courts and now insurance fraud.
-All of these problems are due to the lack of duty and care and alleged criminal and civil violations of law by Tescher & Spallina, Spallina and Tescher in failing to protect the rightful beneficiaries of the Policy and delineating a clear legal path to the Policy proceeds for them in preparing the estate of Simon and Shirley.
-The loss/suppression of an insurance trust, insurance policy, etc. with no documentation to show reason for such failure to document the beneficiaries or retain a copy of the trust included in the estate plans of Simon and Shirley that they paid top dollar to have executed and now claim to have missing essential pieces of the estates by Tescher & Spallina that expose all the beneficiaries to liabilities represents further incomprehensible errors, alleged violations of law and further intentional torts.
-Therefore, all legal costs resulting from the acts described in the Petition and herein, encumbered by any/all parties, should therefore be paid for by Tescher & Spallina, Spallina and Tescher and NOT from the estate proceeds or individually by the beneficiaries or interested parties.
-These costs are all a result of the failures of the estate counsel and personal representatives and appear to have been done with bad intent.
+This is new prima facie evidence of a Breach of Fiduciary Duty and Law by the Personal Representatives and Ted, representing possible further, Fraud on the Beneficiaries, Fraud on courts and now Insurance Fraud.
+All of these problems are due to the lack of duty and care and alleged criminal and civil violations of law by Tescher & Spallina, Spallina and Tescher in failing to protect the rightful Beneficiaries of the Policy and delineating a clear legal path to the Policy proceeds for them in preparing the estate of Simon and Shirley.
+The loss/suppression of an insurance trust, insurance policy, etc. with no documentation to show reason for such failure to document the Beneficiaries or retain a copy of the trust included in the estate plans of Simon and Shirley that they paid top dollar to have executed and now claim to have missing essential pieces of the estates by Tescher & Spallina that expose all the Beneficiaries to liabilities represents further incomprehensible errors, alleged violations of law and further intentional torts.
+Therefore, all legal costs and other costs resulting from the acts described in the Petition and herein, encumbered by any/all parties, should therefore be paid for by Tescher & Spallina, Spallina and Tescher and NOT from the estate proceeds or individually by the Beneficiaries or Interested Parties.
+That any financial losses to the Estates and Beneficiaries be recovered from the Personal Representatives and Successor Trustee as they are both personally and professionally liable.
+These costs are all a result of the failures of the Estate Counsel and Personal Representatives and appear to have been done with scienter.

 Abuse of Attorney / Abuse of Legal Process

-That Christine P. Yates, Esq., (“Yates”) is Partner at Tripp Scott law firm and was an attorney initially for the Eliot Bernstein family and then later, due to conflicts caused by the lost Simon Trust and the new beneficiaries created, which caused Petitioner and his children to have conflicting interests, from that point forward, Yates represented only Petitioner’s children and Petitioner has been unable to secure counsel for reasons already explained in the Petition.
+That Christine P. Yates, Esq., (“Yates”) is a Partner at Tripp Scott law firm and the attorney initially for the Eliot Bernstein family and then later, due to conflicts caused by the lost Simon Trust and the new beneficiaries created, which caused Petitioner and his children to have conflicting interests, from that point forward, Yates represented only Petitioner’s children and Petitioner has been unable to secure counsel for reasons already explained in the Petition.
 Recently, Tripp Scott has resigned as counsel to the children, for all of the following reasons:

 the inability to gain documents from Tescher & Spallina, Tescher and Spallina after extensive efforts to obtain such documents and doubling their anticipated costs in merely trying to get information necessary to ascertain the beneficial interests of Petitioner’s children,

-the enormous billings caused as a result of Tescher & Spallina, Tescher and Spallina’s evasions, missing documents, forged and fraudulent document, lost/suppressed trusts and insurance policies and more,
+the enormous billings caused as a result of Tescher & Spallina, Tescher and Spallina’s evasions, suppressed/lost documents, Forged and Fraudulent documents, lost/suppressed trusts and an insurance Policy and more,